-Fixed term exclusions are serious and remain on a student's record.
-The decision to exclude a student lies with the Headteacher or Deputy Headteacher.
-Usually a student will be temporarily excluded from school for 2-3 days for a first major offence.
-If there is no improvement in behaviour when a student returns to school, they may be excluded for a longer period (usually 5 days).
-Safeguarding of students is always taken into account when deciding on proceeding with a fixed term exclusion.
+Suspensions are serious and remain on a student's record.
+The decision to suspend a student lies with the Headteacher or Deputy Headteacher.
+Usually a student will be temporarily suspended from school for 2-3 days for a first major offence.
+If there is no improvement in behaviour when a student returns to school, they may be suspended for a longer period (usually 5 days).
+Safeguarding of students is always taken into account when deciding on proceeding with a suspension.
 The Head of Pastoral Care will use established checklists relevant to the incident before making a final decision and may implement an internal isolation whilst decision is being made

-1. When a student returns to school from a fixed term exclusion, they will attend a readmission meeting and if deemed necessary the Local Authority Inclusion Officer will attend this meeting.
+When a student returns to school from a suspension, they will attend a readmission meeting and if deemed necessary the Local Authority Inclusion Officer will attend this meeting.
 In order for a successful readmission, the student will commence a monitoring programme, typically a Pastoral Support Plan and meet regularly with their Year Leader or other senior members of staff.
 This will detail expectations of the student, targets for improvement and support that the school will provide to help the student improve their behaviour.
-Any student returning from a Fixed Term Exclusion will generally be placed in the Behaviour Recovery Room to support in their transition and return to lessons.
+Any student returning from a suspension will generally be placed in the Behaviour Recovery Room to support in their transition and return to lessons.

-Permanent exclusion
+Permanent Exclusion

-If a student continues to place themselves at risk of further fixed term exclusions, in spite of the implementation of a range of supportive strategies, as a last resort, the Headteacher will make a decision to permanently exclude (section 51A(1) - as amended of the Education Act 2002, clarified in the School Discipline (Pupil Exclusions and Reviews (England) Regulations 2012).
-The Governors' Disciplinary Committee will review the decision and decide whether the pupil should be reinstated or not
+If a student continues to place themselves at risk of further suspensions, in spite of the implementation of a range of supportive strategies, as a last resort, the Headteacher will make a decision to permanently exclude (section 51A(1) - as amended of the Education Act 2002, clarified in the School Discipline (Pupil Exclusions and Reviews (England) Regulations 2012).
+The Governors' Disciplinary Committee will review the decision and decide whether the pupil should be reinstated or not.

 Students may be permanently excluded from school, even if it is a first offence.
-Situations which may merit permanent exclusion are included in the misdemeanours in the fixed term exclusion.
+Situations which may merit permanent exclusion are included in the misdemeanours in the suspension.
 Students who are at risk of permanent exclusion may be referred to Social Services in line with the Child Protection and Safeguarding Policy.